Josiah Didier

-Josiah Didier (born April 8, 1993) is an American professional ice hockey defenseman currently playing for Providence Bruins of the American Hockey League (AHL).
-He was selected in the fourth round, 97th overall, by the Montreal Canadiens in the 2011 NHL Entry Draft.
+Josiah Didier (born April 8, 1993) is an American professional ice hockey defenseman for the Laval Rocket of the American Hockey League (AHL).
+He was selected in the fourth round, 97th overall, by the Montreal Canadiens in the 2011 NHL entry draft.

 Playing career

-Didier played collegiate hockey with the University of Denver in the National Collegiate Hockey Conference.
-Following the completion of his four-year tenure with the Pioneers, Didier un-signed from the Montreal Canadiens and agreed to an AHL PTO contract with affiliate, the Hamilton Bulldogs, to end the 2014–15 season on March 31, 2015.
+Didier played collegiate hockey with the University of Denver of the National Collegiate Athletic Association (NCAA).
+Following the completion of his four-year tenure with the Pioneers, Didier un-signed from draft team the Montreal Canadiens agreed to a professional tryout (PTO) with affiliate, the Hamilton Bulldogs, to end the 2014–15 season on March 31, 2015.

 He continued within the Canadiens organization in signing an AHL contract for the 2015–16 season with new AHL affiliate, the St. John's IceCaps on June 8, 2015.

 Following two full season with the Charlotte Checkers, culminating in a Calder Cup championship in the 2018–19 season, he was signed as a free agent by the Providence Bruins on July 1, 2019.

-In the 2019–20 season, Didier recorded career bests mark with 12 goals and 15 points through 61 regular season games, leading the AHL in Plus/minus with +32.
+In the 2019–20 season, Didier recorded career bests with 12 goals and 15 points through 61 regular season games, leading the AHL in Plus–minus with +32.
 He was signed to a two-year contract extension with Providence on January 31, 2020.

-On January 1, 2022, Didier was announced as the 26th captain of the Providence Bruins.
+On January 1, 2022, during the 2021–22 season, Didier was announced as the 26th captain in Providence Bruins franchise history.

+Following four years with Providence, serving as team captain for the last two seasons, he signed a one-year contract with the Grand Rapids Griffins, on July 1, 2023.
+On October 27, 2023, he was named the 18th captain in Griffins franchise history.

+On July 1, 2025, Didier's contract with the Griffins expired.
+He was not offered a new deal and consequently left the team as an unrestricted free agent.